Canon SX740 vs Nikon D780

 One difference between the cameras concerns the presence of an on-board flash.
 The SX740 has one, while the D780 does not.
 While the built-in flash of the SX740 is not very powerful, it can at times be useful as a fill-in light.The SX740 has an articulated LCD that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in snapping selfies.
 In contrast, the D780 does not have a selfie-screen.

-The Nikon D780 has an intervalometer built-in.
+The Canon SX740 and the Nikon D780 both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 Concerning the storage of imaging data, both the SX740 and the D780 write their files to SDXC cards.
 The D780 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the SX740 only has one slot.
 The D780 supports UHS-II cards (on both slots), while the SX740 can use UHS-I cards.